osmanlialtincoin-project/osmanlialtincoin/README.md

 Translations
 ------------

-We only accept translation fixes that are submitted through [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/).
+We only accept translation fixes that are submitted through [OSMANLI ALTIN COIN page](https://osmanlialtincoin.org).
 Translations are converted to OSMANLI ALTIN COIN periodically.

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the